-K means analysis is used as objective classification method.
-The elbow method is used to determine the number of clusters.
-As shown in Figure 5, the flipping point is at 3 clusters, so k means will be performed with 3 clusters.
-The analysis reveals 3 clearly separated clusters (figure 5): The SR state (green), a transition state where some neurons are still in the SR state whereas other are more silent (yellow) and a AI state, where irregular neurons fire asynchronously (blue).
+K-means analysis is used as objective classification method why?
+What is this?.
+The elbow method is used to determine the number of clusters (see: methods).
+As shown in Figure 5, the flipping point is at 3 clusters, so k-means will be performed with 3 clusters.
+Ik zou ook wel benieuwd zijn naar een figuur waarbij de y-as iets kleiner is.
+The analysis reveals 3 clearly separated clusters (figure 5): The SR state (green), a transition state where some neurons are still in the SR state whereas other are more silent (yellow) and an AI state, where irregular neurons fire asynchronously (blue).
+Where is the bursting state in this picture?

 Discussion

-After four different balanced states of the simple neuron model were found, it was examined whether a more complex neuron model could settle in four different states, based on regularity and synchrony, as well.
-Cluster analysis showed that there were merely three different states, where the difference was solely based on both parameters together.
-So there is a synchronous regular state, a transition state and a asynchronous irregular state.
-This is probably because the networks show a different global activity: bursting behaviour.
-So The more complex model could reach balanced states, but the behavior differs a lot from the simple neuron model, as the more complex model shows strong bursting behavior.
+After four different balanced states of the simple small network model were found, I examined whether a more complex synapse model could settle in these same four different states, based on regularity and synchrony.
+Cluster analysis showed that there were merely three different states.
+So there is a synchronous regular state, a transition state and an asynchronous irregular state.
+This is probably because this network shows a different global activity: bursting behaviour.
+So the more complex model could reach balanced states, but the behavior differs a lot from the simple neuron model, as the more complex model shows strong bursting behavior.

 This difference in behavior could have several causes.
-Firstly, the extra feature, which makes the network more complex, could explain the difference.
-This extra feature, the exponential decay of the conductance which was raised after a spike, causes that when a spike is fired, the postsynaptic neuron remains more sensitive for another spike.
-Therefore a neuron fires regularly in a burst.
-However, the time constant of the inhibitory synapse is higher, which means the inhibitory neurons remain longer sensitive so eventually the burst is inhibited and there is some time no spiking.
-After some time the external input is strong enough to get the neuron in a burst again.
+Firstly, the adjusted synapse model, which makes the network more complex, could explain the difference.
+This conductance model, in which the conductance decays exponentially, causes a long-lasting postsynaptic membrane depolarization after a spike, keeping it close to threshold when a following spike arrives.
+This positive feedback causesa high frequency firing, hence the initiation of a burst.
+Since the time constant of the inhibitory synapse is higher, which means the inhibitory neurons remain longer sensitive so eventually the burst is inhibited and there is some time no spiking.
+After some time the inhibitory conductance decays, and the external input is strong enough to intitialize a burst again.

-Besides this explanation, which could be a plausible one, there is one other difference between the networks which could have a major influence.
-The more complex neuron models has initial conductance weights drawn from a Gaussian distribution, whereas the simple model has fixed values.
+Besides this explanation, there is one other difference between the extended network and the original balanced network from Brunel (2000) which could have a major influence: the more complex network model has initial conductance weights drawn from a Gaussian distribution, whereas the original model all weights are the same.
 In the network behavior this is represented in the transition states, which is more present in the more complex model.
-This could be due this neuron characteristic, as there are neurons with low conductance and neurons with high conductance.
+This distribution of conductance values causes that there are neurons with low conductance and neurons with high conductance.
 This means that when ginh increases some neurons with a high initial conductance still receive enough external input to fire regularly, whereas the neurons with a lower conductance receive too little external input en start firing less.
 This causes less regularity and synchrony, but enough to prevent the bursting state.

+Thirdly, there could be an effect of network size!

 Moreover there is a whole range of other parameter set used for the more complex neuron model compared to the simple model.
 Two different models are used so it is impossible to explain the influence of every parameter.
 It is probable that the two parameters previously discussed have the biggest share in the different behavior, especially because this could be theoretically explained.
 However, it should be kept in mind that these two parameters are not the only candidates.